sematext/docs/docs/monitoring/index.md

 ### Quickly start to monitor with Autodiscovery

 The only thing you'll have to install is Sematext Agent.
-After that you can enable/disable monitoring of each discovered service type from the user interface.
-To learn more visit [Autodiscovery Monitoring](./autodiscovery).
-Of course, if you wish to have full control over what is monitored and avoid configuring things in the user interface, you can still do that - application will show you manual monitoring installation instructions too.
+After that, you can enable/disable monitoring of each discovered service type from the user interface.
+To learn more visit [Service Autodiscovery](./autodiscovery).
+Of course, if you wish to have full control over what is monitored and avoid configuring things in the user interface, you can still do that - Sematext Cloud UI will show you manual monitoring installation instructions, too.

 ### Additional Features